Mattis40/ecofloc4win/README.md

 ## Technical Specifications

-In this beta version of **EcoFloc4Win**, each hardware component CPU, SD and NIC is managed by a json file that specifies what are the specifications of your components.
-You can find and modify the json files named after each components or alternatively you can use EcoFlocConfigurator.exe to modify these configurations for you.
+In this beta version of EcoFloc4Win, the CPU, SD, and NIC hardware components are managed by individual JSON files that specify their specifications.
+These configuration files can be manually edited or modified using the EcoFlocConfigurator.exe tool.

 To use our software you **MUST** have administrator rights.